cszach/linux-cli-guide/guide/chapter00.md

 For this section, you'll use a different command line program, called `uname`.
 `uname` is used to print various system information.
-This includes the kernel name, the operating system, the processor type.
+This includes the kernel name, the operating system, and the processor type.

 1. Open a terminal emulator window (if necessary).
 2. Type "uname".
 Again, the name of the program you wish to use must always be